Serverless-Devs/docs/docs/en/serverless_devs_introduce.md

 Serverless DevTools include Serverless DevTools and Serverless Devs App Store(Serverless Application Center):

-&bull; **Serverless Devs Tool **is a tool that can double the development and O & M efficiency for Serverless developers.
+**Serverless Devs Tool** is a tool that can double the development and O & M efficiency for Serverless developers.
 By using this tool, developers can perform application creation, project development, testing, release, and deployment tasks in a simpler and faster manner, enabling end-to-end management of projects.

-&bull; **Serverless Devs App Store **web + is an application center that integrates online search, one-click deployment, and visual editing of Serverless Applications.
+**Serverless Devs App Store** web + is an application center that integrates online search, one-click deployment, and visual editing of Serverless Applications.
 The application center contains a large number of production-level project and case templates.
 You can select from these templates and deploy each project to the specified Apsara stack platform with one click.

 ## Project advantages